 $83 vs $1.15

 4. Supportive Community

 The Saskatchewan community is one the best to belong to in Canada, especially as a foreign immigrant.
-The demographics of the Saskatchewan population are derived from locations all across the globe, particularly China, South and South-East Asian, Filipino, Latin America and Arab, among others.
-There are not only a range of resources for new families in the province in the form of family resource centre programs.
-These services and programs are not only free of charge but will help you settle into life in Saskatchewan, Canada through Regional Newcomer Gateways, labour market and settlement advisor services and English Language training.
+The demographics of the Saskatchewan population are derived from locations all across the globe, particularly China, South and South-East Asian, Filipino, Latin America, and Arab, among others.
+There is not only a range of resources for new families in the province in the form of family resource center programs.
+These services and programs are not only free of charge but will help you settle into life in Saskatchewan, Canada through Regional Newcomer Gateways, labour market and settlement advisor services, and English Language training.

 5. Small Business Opportunities

 Saskatchewan is a great place to start or invest in a small business.
 Not only are there various opportunities but you can enjoy low business costs.
 There are also various resources for small business owners in Saskatchewan such as the Saskatchewan Corporate Registry, Square One, BizPal(Business Permits and License), and Canada Business Network.
 Sectors that are prominent in the Saskatchewan small business sector include:

 Childcare - as the population grows so does the need for childcare;

 Food & Beverage - restaurants, catering, or food trucks;